vsbuffalo/vincebuffalo-website/_posts/2013-01-26-bioinfo-interfaces.md

 Why should you, the bioinformatician, care about this interactivity between low-level and high-level code in some Lisp implementation you've never heard of?
-Because bioinformatics is about low-level and high-level interactivity.
+Because bioinformatics involves a lot of low-level and high-level interactivity.
 Command-line programs solve low-level problems, usually with C or C++ implementations because they need to do computationally intensive tasks like alignment or assembly, on huge amounts of data quickly.
-But alignment and assembly don't tell us anything about biology: that's a high-level problem.
-For small tasks, bioinformaticians interface these lower-level programs via command-line interaction.
+But really we're interested in the higher-level biological questions, which require tons of data processing and execution of low-level programs to tackle.
+For small tasks, bioinformaticians interface with these lower-level programs via command-line interaction.
 For complicated execution pipelines that require running many programs and passing data between them, it's standard practice to write scripts that make systems calls to